mpatelCAS/MPProgressViewCell/README.md

 [screenshot1_thumb]: https://github.com/mpatelCAS/MPProgressViewCell/blob/master/ScreenShots/Simulator%20Screen%20Shot%20Dec%2030%2C%202015%2C%2011.42.09%20AM.png
 [screenshot1]: https://github.com/mpatelCAS/MPProgressViewCell/blob/master/ScreenShots/Simulator%20Screen%20Shot%20Dec%2030%2C%202015%2C%2011.42.09%20AM.png

 ## Usage

 MPProgressViewCell is designed to be presented within a navigation controller.
 Simply set the delegate (which must conform to `MPProgressCellDelegate`)

 See the code snippet below for an example of how to implement the MPProgressViewCell.
 There is also a simple demo app within the project.

+## What's new in 1.0

+Added a new method in which you can also show processing with placeholder image

 ###  Delegates